KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\tests\actions\accounts.py:5`

 **Description**:
-The `AccountActions.new_account` method is designed to create a new account in the EeazyCRM system using the provided account parameters (`acc_params`).
+The `AccountActions.new_account` method in the `AccountActions` class is used to create a new account using the provided parameters (`acc_params`).
+It is likely called by other methods or functions that need to create a new account in the EeazyCRM system.

 ---